slee1070/2800-202310-DTC03/README.md

-├── package-lock.json                   # Json file used for package version locking ├── package.json                        # Json file used by npm to specify the metadata and dependencies ├── public                              # Folder that contains images, javascript, and style folders │   ├── images                              # Folder that contains all images │   │   ├── Chef Ramsay.png                     / Image file for AI persona │   │   ├── Grandma.png                         / Image file for AI persona
+├── package-lock.json                   # Json file used for package version locking ├── package.json                        # Json file used by npm to specify the metadata and dependencies ├── public                              # Folder that contains images, javascript, and style folders │   ├── images                              # Folder that contains images │   │   ├── Chef Ramsay.png                     / Image file for AI persona │   │   ├── Grandma.png                         / Image file for AI persona
 │   │   ├── Whisker.png                         / Image file for AI persona